Cooking Gorgeous

 • Related Recipes

-• Ajvar - Red Pepper and Eggplant Dip
+• Turkish Ajvar - Roasted Red Pepper and Eggplant Dip

-Typically, ajvar is simmered after blending, but I’ve found that this step isn’t really necessary.
-It doesn’t do much to thicken the dip and only slightly changes the flavor.
-That said, if you prefer to stick to the traditional method, you can simmer it for 30–40 minutes after blending.
-If you decide to go that route, you’ll find the full instructions detailed in the recipe.
+Traditionally ajvar is simmered after blending, but I have found that step is not really necessary.
+It does not do much to thicken the dip and only slightly changes the flavor.

 A Brief History of Ajvar